pabliqe/slugtenberg/README.md

 The fastest and simplest way to build static websites in minutes with basic automation and compilers included.

 ## Why Slugtenberg?
-Slugtenberg was designed to help you build *clean and scalable* websites from scratch in the least time possible.
-Saving you time by not configuring servers, databases and infinite library packages but keeping the benefits of using dynamic data and logic on static pages.
+Slugtenberg was designed to build *clean and scalable* websites from scratch in the least possible time.

+Saves time by not configuring servers, databases and infinite library packages; while keeping the benefits of using dynamic data and logic on static pages.

-Said that, Slugtenberg template system trust on HTML semantics powered with a handlebar language `{}` to inject variables, conditionals and iterations from Markdown, JSON, YML, CSV and media files.
+The template system is based on HTML semnatics powered by a handlebar `{}` language (called LiquisJS) to inject variables, conditionals and iterations from Markdown, JSON, YML, CSV and media files.

 ## What it can do?
 * **Zero-configuration required**.
 Just Start Coding™️.